hiattp/blog/_posts/2016-02-15-a-concurrency-conundrum-in-rails.markdown

 Let's assume that we really don't want to fire the laser more than once, because it costs a ton of Imperial Credit and Vader is strapped.
-But we have tons of information coming into the system indicating whether the laser should be fired, and each one kicks off a redis-backed sidekiq process that runs on workers across multiple servers:
+But we have tons of information coming into the system indicating whether the laser should fire, and each one kicks off a redis-backed sidekiq process that runs on workers across multiple servers: